NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 1. The following data types have been replaced with new GENCODE v36 versions
     * RNA-Seq: all files, including alignments, gene expression files, and transcript fusion files.
     * WXS and Targeted Sequencing: annotated VCFs, single-caller MAFs, Ensemble MAFs.
-    * WGS: All variant calling files.
-This includes simple somatic mutations, structural variants, copy number variants.
+    * WGS: BEDPE-format structural variants and gene-level copy number variants.
     * GENIE Targeted Sequencing files.
     * FM-AD Targeted Sequencing files.
 1. All WXS files for TCGA have been replaced with new versions.